Dynamics-Based Algorithm-Level Privacy Preservation for Push-Sum Average Consensus: Privacy-Preserving Push-Sum Algorithm

 \floatname{algorithm}{Protocol}

-Fig. 1 briefly depicts the basic process of the algorithm \cite{Gao2018}.
-Obviously, the difference between the method \cite{Gao2018} and the conventional push-sum algorithm lies only in the computation of the first $K$ steps.
-For the network in Fig. 1(b), assume that $x_{1}^{0}=a$, $x_{2}^{0}=b$, and $x_{3}^{0}=c$.
-The weight generation mechanism is to make $\mathbf{C}_1\left( k \right) \ne \mathbf{C}_2\left( k \right)$ for $k\le K$, and thus make it impossible for honest-but-curious agents to infer $x_i\left( 0 \right)$ when running the push-sum algorithm (i.e., Algorithm 1).
-In the first $K$-step dynamic calculations, one has $x_{1}^{0}=a^{'}$, $x_{2}^{0}=b^{'}$, and $x_{3}^{0}=c^{'}$.
-Since the normal push-sum algorithm is executed after the $K$-step calculations, it is necessary to have $a+b+c=a^{'}+b^{'}+c^{'}$ to ensure convergence to the exact consensus point.
-To put it simply, the $K$-step dynamics can be regarded as a re-initialization operation on the initial value.
+The main idea of the dynamics-based mechanism is to confuse the state variables of the agents by injecting randomness into the mixing matrix in the initial few iterations.
+Fig. 1 briefly depicts the basic process.
+Obviously, the dynamics-based protocol has two stages.
+The first stage is from iteration $k=0$ to $k=K$, which can be regarded as a re-initialization operation on the initial value.
+This stage is key to privacy protection.
+The second stage is from $k=K+1$ to $k=\infty$, which can be viewed as the normal executions of the conventional push-sum method.
+This stage is key to ensuring convergence.

-The method in \cite{Gao2018} has been proved to reach an exact consensus point, and the sensitive information of legitimate agents is not inferred by honest-but-curious agents.
-However, there are three significant challenges that have not been addressed in the work \cite{Gao2018}. \begin{enumerate}[1)] \item{In the initial $K$ iterations, although each weight is arbitrary, the sum $1$ condition still imposes a constraint on the weight setting.} \item{The method in \cite{Gao2018} requires the use of other techniques, such as homomorphic encryption, to safeguard sensitive information from being captured by external eavesdroppers.} \item{The work \cite{Gao2018} only proves that the algorithm can converge exactly to the consensus point, but does not provide a specific convergence rate.} \end{enumerate}
+The dynamics-based method has been proved to reach an exact consensus point, and the sensitive information of legitimate agents is not inferred by honest-but-curious attackers in \cite{Gao2018}.
+However, there are three significant challenges that have not been addressed: I) In the initial $K$ iterations, although each weight is arbitrary, the sum-one condition still imposes a constraint on the weight setting; II) The method cannot protect sensitive information from external eavesdropping attackers; II) Only asymptotic convergence of algorithms is discussed in most of the average consensus literature \cite{Wang2019,Chen2023,Cheng2024a,Gao2018,Gao2022,Liu2022}, and analysis of the speed of convergence is rare.

-To solve the above problems, we carefully redesign the push-sum rule to address challenges 1) and 2), whereas Challenge 3) is addressed in Section IV.
-From \cite{Gao2018}, we can know that the dynamics-based privacy-preserving algorithm mainly operates on the first $K$ iterations to preserve the privacy information.
-Hence, the following exposition is for the case $k \le K$.
-Recall the update rule of the $x$-variable in \cite{Gao2018},
+To solve the above issues, we carefully redesign the push-sum rule to address I) and II), and III) is tackled in Section IV.
+From Protocol 1, one knows that the dynamics-based method mainly operates on the first $K$ iterations to preserve the privacy information.
+Specifically, the update rule of the $x$-variable is given as

-where $C_{ij}^{1}\left( k \right)$ is generated from Protocol 1.
-Note that the sum $1$ condition is used to ensure that the sum of all variables at each $k \le K$ is invariant, that is,
+where $C_{ij}^{1}( k )$ is generated from Protocol 1.
+Note that the sum-one condition is used to ensure that the sum of all variables at each iteration $k \le K$ is invariant, that is,